How Does Child Support Work in Illinois?

 In July of 2017, Illinois introduced the Income Shares Model as a new approach to calculating child support, joining 39 other states that also use this method.
 The new statute’s goal is to recognize the incomes of both of the parties to reach a fair amount for the support of the children.

 The amount of child support that will be paid is determined by a formula that considers the net income of each parent and the number of children who will be supported by these payments.
 Navigating these guidelines can be complex.
-Our Tazewell County child support lawyer can assist you with your child support matters, no matter the circumstances.
+Our Peoria County child support lawyer can assist you with your child support matters, no matter the circumstances.
 Continue reading to learn more about how child support works in Illinois.
 If you have any further questions, do not hesitate to contact our firm today.

 How does child support work in Illinois?